AidanLadenburg/SeussGan/README.md

-*Made this before I really knew how to do good data processing/cleaning so I wouldn't recomend using the provided dataset!
+*Made this before I really knew how to do good data processing/cleaning so I wouldn't recomend using the provided dataset without further cleaning!